Medi-Cal Eligibility for Former Foster Youth (FFY),

 The FC EW must also include the following additional documents:

-When it is determined that the youth is not eligible for FFY MC, the FC EW will allow at least 30 days from the date the above documents were sent before closing their case unless notified by DO that a new case is established.
-If the documents are returned to the FC bureau they must be sent to VMC for Medi-Cal expedited eligibility processing.
-The FC EW cannot close their case until the documents are reviewed by VMC staff.
+When it is determined that the youth is not eligible for FFY MC, the FC EW will allow at least 30 days from the date the above documents were sent before closing their case, unless notified by DO that a new case has been established.
+If the documents are returned to the FC bureau, they must be sent to VMC for Medi-Cal expedited eligibility processing.
+The FC EW cannot close the case until the documents are reviewed by VMC staff.
 The case must remain in 4M until a new Medi-Cal program is approved.

-Note: The “Not Eligible for FFY” process also applies to potential former foster care youth that were determined to be not eligible for FFY MC and applies for the program again.
-In this circumstance the 30 day eligibility period is not required.
+Note: The “Not Eligible for FFY” process also applies to potential former foster care youth who were determined to be not eligible for FFY MC and apply for the program again.
+In this circumstance, the 30-day eligibility period is not required.

 ICT Requirements for FFY Child

-• MEDS screen with month the youth went from Foster Care to FFY MC.
+MEDS screen with the month the youth went from Foster Care to FFY MC.

-• If not a citizen, MC 13 and copy of an immigration document if available.
+If not a citizen, an MC-13 and a copy of an immigration document, if available.

-Note: The above documents are also required for incoming ICTs, however, if the youth “Self Attest” the FFY MC eligibility MC must be established based on the Self Attestation process.
+Note: The above documents are also required for incoming ICTs; however, if the youth “Self-Attest” the FFY MC eligibility, the MC must be established based on the Self-Attestation process.

 Retroactive Eligibility for FFY

-Former FC youth that received SSI benefits may receive FFY MC when they are under the age of 26 and they are no longer eligible for SSI benefits.
-If, however, they are receiving disability-based SSI benefits, they must remain in the appropriate SSI.
+Former FC youth who received SSI benefits may receive FFY MC when they are under the age of 26 and are no longer eligible for SSI benefits.
+If, however, they are receiving disability-based SSI benefits, they must remain in the appropriate SSI program.
 When SSI is terminated, FFY MC must be restored.

 Current Residence Address